jedevc/cv/README.md

 This software is released under the UNLICENSE.

-However, the contents of `data/resume.yaml` is personal information, and is therefore withheld from the UNLICENSE.
+The contents of `config/_default/config.toml` is personal information, and is withheld with all rights reserved.